menaaziz27/Zero-to-one/README.md

 - [] pagination and limiting for search page
 - [] adjust db schema
 - [] adjust roadmaps controller and rounting
+- [] if there's no users in the search query return No users found .. the same in posts